-Pursuant to the provisions of Section 19(b)(1) under the Securities Exchange Act of 1934 (the "Act"), NASD Regulation, Inc. ("NASD Regulation") is herewith filing a proposed rule change to amend Rule 2820 (the "Variable Contracts Rule") and Rule 2830 (the "Investment Company Rule") of the Conduct Rules of the National Association of Securities Dealers, Inc. ("NASD" or "Association").
+Pursuant to the provisions of Section 19(b)(1) under the Securities Exchange Act of 1934 (the "Act"), NASD Regulation, Inc. ("NASD Regulation") is herewith filing with the Securities and Exchange Commission ("SEC" or Commission) a proposed rule change to amend Rule 2820 (the "Variable Contracts Rule") and Rule 2830 (the "Investment Company Rule") of the Conduct Rules of the National Association of Securities Dealers, Inc. ("NASD" or "Association").
 The Investment Company Rule would be amended to: (1) provide maximum aggregate sales charge limits for fund of funds arrangements; (2) permit mutual funds to charge installment loads; (3) prohibit loads on reinvested dividends; (4) impose redemption order requirements for shares subject to contingent deferred sales loads; and (5) eliminate duplicative prospectus disclosure.
-The Variable Contracts Rule would be amended to eliminate the specific sales charge limitations in the rule.
+The Variable Contracts Rule would be amended to eliminate the specific sales charge limitations in the rule and a filing requirement relating to changes in sales charges.
 Below is the text of the proposed rule amendments.
 Proposed new language is underlined; proposed deletions are in brackets.